alpiepho/magtag/README.md

 - [done] Turn on internet_test.py
 - [done] clean up README.md
-- [done] code dad joke from offline
 - (optional) Signup for account and test time
-- [done] turn on dad joke
-- [fail] idea: split lines with extra \r\n
-- [done] battery as a percent
-- fix battery percent
-- add next button to dad joke, enabled while awake
-- add light button to dad joke, how to wake?
 - code preloaded.py from preloaded.ino
 - turn on preloaded.py from preloaded.ino
 - convert dad joke to a coffee pot watcher?